Wandalen/wMathMatrix/doc/eng/tutorial/MatrixComponents.md

 1.000, 3.000 */
 ```

-The method `colGet` returns a column as a vector adapter, not by copying data, but only by providing link to it.
+The method `colGet` returns a column as a vector adapter.
+This method does not make a copy of data but only provides a link on it.

 Use the method `colSet` to set a value for a column.